Higher Order Recurrent Space-Time Transformer for Video Action Prediction

-We have presented HORST, Higher Order Recurrent Space-Time Transformer-style architecture for video prediction tasks.
-Our model is simple, lightweight and has a transparent design.
-While it achieves state of the art competitive performance on early action recognition and anticipation benchmarks, there is more to explore to optimize it with a task specific design.
-Competitors explicitly unfold model components over anticipation intervals to predict the future.
-We will address such extensions in future work.
+We have presented HORST, a Transformer-style architecture for video action prediction.
+Our model is simple, lightweight, and has a transparent design.
+Its spatial-temporal decomposition of self-attention exposes visual explanations of model behaviors.
+HORST matches state-of-the-art performance on anticipation, and achieves superior performance on early recognition by a larger margin.